freenetis/freenetis-axo-doc/README.md

 Data for displaying are provided from an XML document that is stored in the FreenetIS SVN repository at **/application/vendors/axo_doc/axo_doc.xml**.

-For mode informations see <http://freenetis.org>
+For more informations see <http://freenetis.org>

 ## Installation instructions